Saline infusion sonohysterography (SIS)

 It is a known fact that tamoxifen could cause endometrial hyperplasia, endometrial polyps or even cancer.
 Nevertheless regular screening of patients recieving this medication has not been recommended.
 However patients on tamoxifen who develp abnormal uterine bleeding should have thorough transvaginal scan examination to exclude such possibility.
 It is important to note that many of these patients might show subendometrial cysts in the junctions zone which could give a confusing pictre if saline infusion sonohysterography is not performed.

-The 2D picture shown above demonstrates an abnormal endometrium after exposure to tamoxifen for breast cancer.
-The second coronal 3D view shows the same uterus after saline infusion demenstrating subenodetrial cysts with normal endometrium otherwise.
-These cysts resolved after stopping tamoxifen
+The 2D image shown above demonstrates an abnormal endometrium after exposure to tamoxifen for breast cancer.
+The second coronal 3D view shows the same uterus after saline infusion demonstrating subendometrial cysts [marked 1 and 2] with normal endometrium otherwise.
+These cysts resolved after stopping tamoxifen and using femara instead.

 Site Map